 - Mid-Season Twist: The Reveal in Episode 10 completely turns the arc's story on its head, with the revelation that Locus and Felix are part of a third party in the Civil War, only interested in wiping out all life on Chorus, and everything they've done up to this point has been a setup for the massacre of Chorus' citizens.

 - No Body Left Behind: The weapons used by the gray-suited soldiers.
-It completely disintegrates the target, which disturbs the Reds and Blues, to say the least.
+It completely disintegrates the target - which deeply disturbs the Reds and Blues, to say the least.

 - Noodle Incident: According to the trailer, Caboose is no longer allowed to handle vehicles and heavy machinery.
 Kimball doesn't want to explain why, seemingly out of embarrassment and exasperation.